darkarnium/darkarnium.github.io/_posts/2017-05-29-Pivoting-from-blind-SSRF-to-RCE-with-Hashicorp-Consul.md

 image:
 ---

-This post details an example of chaning three relatively trivial vulnerabilities to achieve remote code execution on a Bug Bounty target.
+This post details an example of chaining three relatively trivial vulnerabilities to achieve remote code execution on a Bug Bounty target.
 These vulnerabilities alone would have likely been of low severity, but when used together they were scored and rewarded together as a High Priority (P1) issue.

 This vulnerability was originally reported to `$provider` on the 24th of April, rewarded as a valid finding on the 27th of April, and patched by the 1st of May.
 Not only was the communication with both the Bugcrowd ASE and `$provider` fantastic, a patch was rolled out not long after initial triage and the vulnerability confirmed resolved.